 For each of the four FGD types above, hold at least four separate discussions (16 in total).
-The types of people who should participate in each discussion is context-dependent and the FGDs can be organized in different ways, but generally it is recommended that one group is held with women only (make sure that married women and women heading/leading the family are represented in the group); one with men only (make sure that single men are also included in the group); one with people with disabilities (mixed gender) and one with youth (mixed gender).
-If time and budget resources permit, youth can be divided into two separate, gender segregated FGDs and disabled people in 2 separate, gender segregated FGDs.
+The types of people who should participate in each discussion is context-dependent and the FGDs can be organized in different ways.
+However, generally it is recommended that one group is held with women only (make sure that married women and women heading/households are represented in the group); one with men only (make sure that single men are also included in the group); one with people with a disability (mixed gender) and one with youth (mixed gender).
+If time and budget permit, youth can be divided into, gender segregated FGDs and people with a disability, gender segregated FGDs.

 It must be emphasized that the above is a suggestion only.
-The types of people who should participate in each discussion is context-dependent, and may include sex-disaggregated groups for people with disabilities, unmarried people, widowed people, etc. It is important to check your assumptions (e.g. a mixed-gender group of youths still has gender dynamics to consider).
+The types of people who should participate in each discussion is context-dependent.
+It is important to check your assumptions (e.g. a mixed-gender group of youths still has gender dynamics to consider).

-Some of the FGD tools used below are visuals (such as social mapping, mobility mapping and daily activity clock) that could enhance active participation in and contribution to the discussion by most of the participants and increased their understanding about the issues under discussion.
-For example, the visual tools allow participants with low literacy, the hearing-impaired and persons that struggle with concentrating/remembering to easily keep track, understand and contribute to the discussions.
+Some of the FGD tools used below are visuals (such as social mapping, mobility mapping and daily activity clock) that enhances active participation and comprehension for participants.
+For example, the visual tools allow participants with low literacy or people with auditory disabilities to easily access, retain, and contribute to the discussion.

-However, the facilitator must make sure that persons with disabilities have the additional and required assistance, such as sign language translators during the FGD and enhance their participation and benefit from the discussion, as these visual tools are not adequate for persons who are seeing-impaired.
-In this case special support is needed.
+However, the facilitator must ensure that people with a disability have the required communications tool, such as sign language translators, as these visual tools are not adequate.